acsl-technion/MobileBlockIOTraces/README.md

 ## Trace Parts: Installation and Execution

-Each trace is divided into two distinct phases:
-1. **Installation I/O (_precond)**: This part captures the write I/O that occurs during the installation of the application on the phone.
-It is used for preconditioning the Flash Translation Layer (FTL) to initialize the Logical-to-Physical (L2P) mappings.

-2. **Execution I/O (_exec)**: This part captures the I/O operations generated during the actual execution and usage of the application.

-The CSV files include a marker row `"preconditioning_ended"` (which does not adhere to the CSV format) to indicate the transition between these two phases.
-All I/O requests before this marker correspond to the installation phase, while the I/O requests after this marker correspond to the execution phase.

-## Trace Parts: Installation and Execution

 Each trace is divided into two distinct phases, and each phase is stored in a separate CSV file:

 1. **Installation I/O (`<trace_name>_precond.csv`)**: This file contains the write I/O that occurs during the installation of the application on the phone.
 It is used to precondition the Flash Translation Layer (FTL) by initializing the Logical-to-Physical (L2P) mappings.